There Are Other Ways to Achieve Your Goals than Burpees

 If you are a beginner, you should know that doing this exercise for more than 20 seconds is almost impossible.
 Start slowly and learn the basic movements.
 The first sessions should consist of 10 to 20 minutes of total exercise, with resting periods of 40 to 50 seconds.
 After a while, progress to 30 seconds sessions—then 40, then 50, and soon enough you will master this exercise.

-You can also use it for short bursts during circuits or incorporated into other programming.
+You can also use it for short bursts during circuits or incorporated it into another programming.

 Spinning or Cycling